• Skip to main content

 Why you will love this recipe

 Lemon Lavender Cookies are great for special occasions because they’re so beautiful.
-Your friends will love them and be impressed when you serve a plate of these lavender shortbread cookies.
+Your friends will love them and be impressed when you serve a plate of these delicate lavender shortbread cookies.
+They are one of my favorite lemon recipes on the blog.

 The best part is that they’re easier to make than you think!
 They are basic shortbread cookies with culinary-grade dried lavender buds folded in at the end.

 Edible lavender can easily be purchased from Amazon and some grocery stores have it as well.
-You can also use lavender straight from your garden if you have a plant in your yard.
+You can also use lavender straight from your garden if you have a plant in your yard as long as it’s organic or a culinary plant.

 The rest of the ingredients are most likely already in your pantry.
 The key to great cookies is to refrigerate them after mixing and before baking.
-This really helps them puff up and cook evenly.
+This really helps keep their structure, prevent spreading, and cook evenly.

 Ingredients